rubo77/Lalumo/dev/plan.md

 - [x] Test and verify sound quality and usability of new instruments in 1_4 free mode
 - [x] Diagnose and fix doublebass synth initialization and readiness (ensure doublebassSynth is set and ready before playback)
 - [x] Remove redundant doublebass, violin, and flute synth instantiation in audio-engine.js (no fallbacks, all centralized in toneJsSampler.js)
-- [ ] Debug and fix doublebass synth initialization error (invalid oscillator type) in toneJsSampler.js
+- [x] Debug and fix doublebass synth initialization error (invalid oscillator type) in toneJsSampler.js
+- [x] Debug and fix invalid oscillator type in brass synth in toneJsSampler.js
 - [ ] Test doublebass sound in 1_4 free mode

 ## Current Goal
-Debug and fix all invalid oscillator types (including doublebass and brass) in toneJsSampler.js, then test doublebass sound in 1_4 free mode
+Test doublebass sound in 1_4 free mode